jlfaucher/executor5-bulk/main/trunk/extensions/unicode/rxunicode.md

 The surrogates 0xd800-0xdfff are encoded, however these are actually invalid in UTF-8.

 Returns the mutable buffer passed with the destination argument.

+If provided, `refSizeB` receives the size of the encoded byte sequence (0..4).

 ```rexx